Facebook Tips & Strategies

 2. Adjust Your Hashtag Strategy

-Hashtags are foundational to discovery on Instagram but are less impactful on Facebook.
-It's common (and effective) to use 10-20 relevant hashtags on an Instagram post to increase its reach.
-On Facebook, however, a post filled with that many hashtags can look cluttered and spammy.
-Best practice is to use just 1-3 highly relevant hashtags on Facebook.
+Hashtags are essential for discovery on Instagram but are less impactful on Facebook.
+It's common (and effective) to use 10–20 relevant hashtags on an Instagram post to boost its reach.
+On Facebook, however, a post filled with many hashtags can look cluttered and spammy.
+Best practice is to use just 1–3 highly relevant hashtags on Facebook.

-• For Facebook: Keep it minimal and focused on the core topic.
+• For Facebook: Keep it minimal and focused on the main topic.

 3. Optimize Your Visuals

 While a square (1:1 aspect ratio) image works well on both platforms, Instagram favors vertical images (4:5 ratio) in the feed, as they take up more screen space.
-If your primary goal is engagement on Instagram, sizing your images and videos for vertical viewing can give you a big advantage.
-When creating your post, double-check the preview in the Meta Business Suite to make sure nothing important is getting cropped out on either platform.
+If your main goal is engagement on Instagram, sizing your images and videos for vertical viewing can give you a significant advantage.
+When creating your post, double-check the preview in the Meta Business Suite to ensure nothing important gets cropped out on either platform.

 4. Respect Video Format Differences

-Short-form vertical video is king, but the specifics matter.
+Short-form vertical videos are preferred, but the specifics matter.

-• Instagram Reels: Favors trendy audio, fast cuts, and entertaining or educational content.
+• Instagram Reels: Favors trendy audio, quick cuts, and entertaining or educational content.
 Needs to be vertical (9:16).
+If you want to improve your video quality, check out our guide on how to upload high-quality videos to Instagram.

-• Facebook Video: Still values landscape (16:9) video more than Instagram does, especially for longer content.
-While Reels are now massive on Facebook too, the feed is more forgiving for different formats.
+• Facebook Video: Still prefers landscape (16:9) videos more than Instagram, especially for longer content.
+While Reels are now widely used on Facebook too, the feed is more forgiving of different formats.

-If you're crossposting a video, consider whether the same cut and style work for both audiences or if it's better to post a native video to Facebook and a more dynamic Reel to Instagram.
+If you’re crossposting a video, consider whether the same editing style works for both audiences or if it’s better to post a native video on Facebook and a dynamic Reel on Instagram.

 Troubleshooting Common Crossposting Issues

-Even with everything set up correctly, you might hit a snag.
-Here are a few common problems and how to fix them.
+Even with everything set up correctly, you might encounter some problems.
+Here are common issues and how to fix them:

 • "I can't select my Instagram account to post."
-The most common cause is that your Instagram account is not a Professional (Business or Creator) account.
-Double-check your settings in the Instagram app.
-Another reason could be a permission issue.
+The most common cause is that your Instagram account isn’t a Professional (Business or Creator) account.
+Check your settings in the Instagram app.
+Another reason could be permission issues.
 Make sure an admin of the Facebook Page is the one connecting the accounts.

 • "My post failed to publish on Instagram."
-This often happens with formatting issues.
-For instance, you tried to share a text-only post from Facebook (Instagram needs a photo/video) or the video you shared was too long for the Instagram feed.
-Check Meta's media specifications and try again.
+This often happens due to formatting issues.
+For example, you tried to share a text-only post from Facebook (Instagram requires a photo or video) or the video was too long for the Instagram feed.
+Review Meta’s media specifications and try again.

 • "The accounts keep disconnecting."
-Occasionally, Meta requires users to re-authenticate their accounts for security reasons.
-This is annoying but normal.
+Sometimes, Meta requires users to re-authenticate their accounts for security reasons.
+This can be frustrating but is normal.
 Go back into your "Linked Accounts" settings and follow the prompts to re-authorize the connection.
-Often, this happens after a password change.
+Often, this occurs after a password change.

 Final Thoughts

-Connecting your Facebook and Instagram accounts is a straightforward way to become a more efficient social media manager.
-It lets you simplify your workflow, maintain brand consistency, and reach a wider audience without adding repetitive tasks to your to-do list.
-The key to making it work is using the built-in tools to customize your content for each platform’s unique audience and style.
+Connecting your Facebook and Instagram accounts is a simple way to enhance your efficiency as a social media manager.
+It helps streamline your workflow, maintain brand consistency, and reach a larger audience without extra effort.
+The key is using the tools available to customize content for each platform’s unique audience and style.

-We built Postbase to solve this a different way.
-We found that the biggest friction wasn't just connecting accounts, but easily planning and visualizing how content looks across different platforms - especially for video-first strategies on Reels, TikTok, and Shorts.
-Instead of wrestling with clunky legacy tools, we designed a simple visual calendar where you can drag and drop posts, write your content once, then easily customize the captions and formatting for each social network without leaving the screen.
-It keeps your accounts reliably connected and lets you trust that what you schedule will actually get published, every time.
+We built Postbase to address this differently.
+We discovered that the biggest challenge wasn’t just connecting accounts but easily planning and visualizing how content appears across various platforms - especially for video strategies on Reels, TikTok, and Shorts.
+Instead of struggling with clunky legacy tools, we designed a visual calendar where you can drag and drop posts, write your content once, and then easily customize captions and formatting for each social network without leaving the screen.
+It keeps your accounts reliably connected and ensures what you schedule gets published correctly, every time.

 Spencer's spent a decade building products at companies like Buffer, UserTesting, and Bump Health.
 He's spent years in the weeds of social media management—scheduling posts, analyzing performance, coordinating teams.
 At Postbase, he's building tools to automate the busywork so you can focus on creating great content.